turbo-sim/barotropy/tutorials/centrifugal_impeller_cfx/readme.md

     )
 ```

-The output barotropic model for density is illustrated below, note the slop discontinuity when the fluid enters the two-phase region:
+The barotropic model for density is shown below.
+For pressures below `p_min`, an exponential extrapolation ensures that the density remains positive and decreases monotonically.
+This safeguard is important during internal CFD iterations, where unphysical negative pressures may temporarily arise and require physically plausible density values to support convergence.

 <img src="images_cfx/barotropic_model_error_density.png" alt="" style="width: 60%;">

-## 3. Use the barotropic model in ANSYS CFX

-Here’s a refined version of the section with your requested introduction:

----

-## 3. Use the barotropic model in ANSYS CFX
+## 3. Use the barotropic model in CFX

 This case is based on a **centrifugal compressor impeller**.
 The geometry provided should work out of the box, but you can modify it if needed.